emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 Choose one Skill you are proficient in.
 You gain a +2 Enhancement bonus to this Skill.

 ### Versatile defense
-You add your proficiency bonus to two different types of Basic Defense Rolls of your choice: Might, Dexterity, Intelligence, Wisdom, or Charisma Defense Rolls.
-At the end of a Rest, you can change which two Basic Defense Rolls you add your proficiency bonus to.
+You add your proficiency bonus to two different types of Defense Rolls of your choice: Might, Dexterity, Intelligence, Wisdom, or Charisma Defense Rolls.
+At the end of a Rest, you can change which two Defense Rolls you add your proficiency bonus to.
+If you choose Dexterity, you only add your proficiency bonus to any Basic Dexterity Defense Rolls you make.

 ### 2nd